 Catching Up on All Things Hopkins Baseball

-Entering his 35th season at the helm of the Johns Hopkins baseball program, head coach Bob Babb has established the Blue Jays as one of the top teams in the nation, reaching a Regional Championship game in four of the last five seasons, including trips to the NCAA College World Series in 2008 and 2010.
+Recently completeing his 35th season at the helm of the Johns Hopkins baseball program, head coach Bob Babb has established the Blue Jays as one of the top teams in the nation, reaching a Regional Championship game in four of the last six seasons, including trips to the NCAA College World Series in 2008 and 2010.